 ISO 9001:2015 Quality Management Systems

 ISO 9001 is an international standard that satisfies the Quality Management System (QMS) requirements.
-The ISO 9001 QMS standard is very popular among the ISO 9001 series of standards and is the first Quality Management certification standard.
-The ISO 9001 standard was first published in the year 1987 by International Organisation for Standardization committee, the ISO.
+The ISO 9001 QMS standard is very popular among the ISO 9000 series of standards and is the first Quality Management certification standard.
+The ISO 9001 standard was first published in the year 1987 by International Organization for Standardization committee, the ISO.
 This standard specifies the requirements for an effective QMS and deals with the fundamentals of QMS.
-This standard was based on the BS 5750 series of standards from BSI.
+ISO 9001 standard was based on the BS 5750 series of standards from BSI.

 “In 1987 the International Organization for Standardization (ISO) with members from 91 nations adopted the ISO 9000 series of standards.
 In 1994 the series was updated to an ANSI/ISO/ASQ standard and US companies could become certified to the standard.”

 What is New in ISO 9001:2015?

 The International Organization for Standardization (ISO) regularly reviews all standards, ensuring they are up-to-date, and if they serve the organizational needs and requirements.
 The latest revision to the ISO 9001 QMS standard was made in the year 2015.
 Before this, the standard was amended three times in 1994, 2000, and in 2008.
 The latest version included a new era of QMS that suggested “risk-based thinking” instead of the earlier “preventive actions”.

 - Risk-based thinking is at the core of ISO 9001:2015

 - Focusing the leadership of your organization on customers

 The primary focus was to improve the performance of the business and streamline the documentation.
 ISO 9001 standard is based on the seven quality management principles as follows:

 - Through Improvement